cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Optimization: compress module keys

 We can consider a compression of prefix keys using Huffman Coding.
 It will require a knowledge of used prefixes (module store keys) a priori.
-And for best results it will need an frequency information for each prefix (how often objects are stored in the store under the same prefix key).
-With Huffman Coding the above invariant should have the following form:
+And for best results it will need frequency information for each prefix (how often objects are stored in the store under the same prefix key).
+With Huffman Coding, the above invariant should have the following form:

 ```
 for each OP in [Get Has, Set, ...]